-Incumbent must possess a valid class 5 Driver's License.

-Produce a medical clearance to confirm fitness to perform physical requirements of the position.
+Incumbents must possess a valid class 5 Driver's License and be able to produce a medical clearance to confirm fitness to perform physical requirements of the position.

 A Boating License and a Firearms Acquisition Certificate are required within 6 months of hire.